Inheritance Tax (IHT) Explained

-Inheritance Tax is charged at 40 per cent of the value of the estate that falls above the nil rate band, which is currently set at £325,000 for a single person.
-In the 2019/2020 tax year the average inheritance tax bill was around £200,000.
-An IHT bill needs to be settled before any inheritance can be released to the beneficiaries.
+Inheritance Tax is calculated at 40% of the value of the estate that falls above the nil rate band, which is currently set at £325,000 for a single person.
+In the 2019/2020 tax year the average Inheritance Tax bill was around £200,000.
+An IHT bill needs to be settled before the estate can be released to the Beneficiaries of the Will.

 - The value of the estate is below the £325,000 threshold

 - Anything above the threshold is left to a spouse or civil partner

 - Anything above the threshold is left to an exempt Beneficiary, such as a charity or community amateur sports club

 There are also other very specific exemptions, such as the Estates of people who die while in active service, like those in the armed forces, police and paramedics, who are exempt.
 This exemption also applies if a person is injured on active service and has their death hastened by the injury.
 This applies even if they have left active service at the time of their death.

 Does my spouse need to pay Inheritance Tax?

 The Inheritance Tax exemption rules for couples can be confusing.
 Married or registered civil partners do not have to pay any Inheritance Tax on any asset left by their spouse.